quantify-os/quantify-core/docs/sequencer.rst

   # all gates are plotted, but it doesn't all fit in a matplotlib figure
   ax.set_xlim(-.5, 9.5)

-Compilation onto a transmon backend
+Compilation onto a Transmon backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Of course different Qubits are drive with different techniques which must be defined.
+Here we have a pair of Transmon qubits,
+which respond to microwave pulses:

 .. jupyter-execute::